 - Offer control over server hardware:Some companies enjoy having dedicated servers within their building to handle all their needs.
 Instead of having to ask a cloud storage company to upgrade their storage plan or add new features, the company can simply do the upgrades themselves.
 Potentially, being able to modify the server’s hardware can give savvy companies greater flexibility and customization for their storage needs.

 Why On-Premises Storage May Not Be the Best Option

 Despite the many advantages that come with on-premises storage, there are some drawbacks companies should be aware of.
 On-premises storage may not be the best choice for your business because it can:

-- Adherence to industry compliance: If your Company operates within a regulated industry such as Finance or HealthCare, the responsibility to abide by the governing regulations will fall squarely on your Company as you are the owner and operator of the servers and on-premise storage.
+- Adherence to industry compliance: If your company operates within a regulated industry such as Finance or HealthCare, the responsibility to abide by the governing regulations will fall squarely on your company as you are the owner and operator of the servers and on-premises storage.
 Compliance can require the attention of many employees, additional money for outside audits and potential fines if the infrastructure is found to be out of compliance.

 Is on-premises or cloud better for your business?
 Whenever a company looks to add new software to their business, it’s important for them to know about whether cloud computing or on-premises software is a better option for their needs.

 If you’re interested in cloud-based software, you’ll be happy to know that there are plenty of advantages to using it.
 Some of the top benefits include:

 - Affordability: Generally, costs are lower for cloud-based applications.
 Instead of having to pay a large licensing fee upfront, you’ll have much lower monthly costs.
 Often times, these monthly costs take the form of subscription fees.
 Along with the lower initial costs that make them more affordable, the companies offering these subscriptions often include maintenance and support, saving you manpower and the financial cost of having to troubleshoot problems yourself.